Al Mujahidi

-Al Mujahidi (born January 1, 1942) is a Bangladeshi poet.
+Al Mujahidi (born 1 January 1943) is a Bangladeshi poet.
 He was awarded Ekushey Padak in 2003 by the Government of Bangladesh for his contribution to literature.

 Career

 Mujahidi started publishing poems in 1952 and as of 2004 has published 52 books of poems.
 He has been the literary editor of The Daily Ittefaq.

+In July 2014, Mujahidi was hospitalized due to diabetes and high blood pressure.

+In March 2019, Mujahidi attended a memorial meeting in Dhaka recalling the life and works of the poet Al Mahmud.